Andrew Vaughn Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The eight strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in the league.
+- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 25th in MLB.

-- The Tigers' 4.41 team ERA ranks 19th across all MLB pitching staffs.
+- The Tigers have a 4.36 team ERA that ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to give up 63 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (64 total, 1.3 per game).

+- Wentz (1-4) gets the starting nod for the Tigers in his 10th start of the season.
+He's put together a 7.45 ERA in 38 2/3 innings pitched, with 31 strikeouts.

-- In his most recent time out on Saturday, the righty threw five innings against the Washington Nationals, giving up three earned runs while surrendering five hits.
+- In his most recent time out on Sunday, the lefty threw two innings against the Washington Nationals, giving up six earned runs while surrendering 10 hits.

-- In three games this season, the 27-year-old has put up a 4.60 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .203 to his opponents.
+- In nine games this season, the 25-year-old has put up a 7.45 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .304 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.